bhoamikhona/react/Section 06/README.md

 - With this, we have come full-circle from the first lesson about why frameworks exist.
 - There we learned that frameworks exist to keep UI in-sync with data.
 - So now, we have learned a bit better regarding how React does that.

+### Adding Another Piece of State

+- In our [steps application](./steps/src/App.jsx), when we click on the close button and change the value of the `isOpen` piece of state, note how the value of `step` piece of state is retained.
+- For example, if the current value of `step` is 2, and then we toggle the `isOpen` state, the value of `step` is retained through those re-renders of the component.
+- That's why we say that state is like a memory of the component.
+It can hold this information over time even though we render and re-render it over and over again.

 ## Author